 The Sustainable Development Institute offers unique internship experiences to College of Menominee Nation students.
-See below for more information regarding the projects you can be involved in and how to apply.
-Summer 2017 internship opportunities will be posted this spring.
+Information regarding the projects you can be involved in this academic year are listed below.
+All positions are open until filled.

 The student internship is being offered through the Sustainable Development Institute (SDI) of the College of Menominee Nation (CMN), funded through USDA – NIFA “Plant Phenology” grant project.
-This internship incorporates components of forest ecology and plant phenology along with development of a Citizen based phenology trail along the Learning Path on the East side of the CMN Keshena, WI campus.
-The faculty member and student intern will work together to coordinate a community input session and use that input to begin establishing observation “stations” that can be used to observe and record plant pheno phases from April through October each year.
-The work will build on a phenology manual developed by a previous student intern.
-Additionally, the student will work with phenology team members to become familiar with candidate plant locations and pheno-phases located on the CMN training plot.
+This internship incorporates components of forest ecology along with development of a Citizen based phenology trail along the Learning Path on the East side of the CMN Keshena, WI campus.
+The faculty member and student intern will work together to develop the phenology trail.